The reason why people choose hardwood flooring is it’s durable and provides a rich classic look to the home.

 Mineral spirits are comparatively more efficient and used in smaller quantities in comparison to paint thinner or paint lacquer.

-Professional painters, artists, and DIYers usually opt for mineral spirits (over paint thinners) because of their more purified form, and abilities to function efficiently as a cleaning agent as well as thinning solvent.
+Professional painters, artists, and DIYers usually opt for mineral spirits (over paint thinners) because of their more purified form and ability to function efficiently as a cleaning agent as well as thinning solvent.

 However, a major benefit that a paint thinner enjoys over mineral spirits is that the former is more cost-effective to buy in bulk.